What Is The Role Of The Pace Car In NASCAR?

 Pace Car Situations

-Another key factor that the pace car plays during races is an enforcement role when it comes to pit-road.
-The pit-road is the area during the race where drivers can stop for repairs and fuel for their vehicles in the middle of the race.
-The pace car sets the speed limit for pit road, and makes sure that none of the drivers during a race will speed on pit-road, as that is not permitted by NASCAR rules.
-Although different race tracks have different speed limits for pit-road, the pace car will always adjust to whatever the rules of the track are, and does not have a set speed that it always travels.
-It goes to show that even off of the main track, the pace car sets a lot of rules and precedents at all times during NASCAR events and races.
+Another key factor that the pace car plays during races is an enforcement role when it comes to pit road.
+The pit road is the area during the race where drivers can stop for repairs and fuel for their vehicles in the middle of the race.
+The pace car sets the speed limit for pit road at the start of the race by driving the cars through and showing them the proper speed.
+This helps the drivers make sure that their RPM lights are properly calibrated.
+Once the race has started, race control will monitor the speed of cars on pit road electronically and assess any penalties if necessary.
+Although different race tracks have different speed limits for pit road, the pace car will always adjust to whatever the rules of the track are and does not have a set speed that it always travels.

 What does a NASCAR pace car look like?

 The pace car is usually a bright and vibrant color, as drivers will always need to know where the pace car is at all times during a race to be as safe as they possibly can.
-As the pace car will always be front and center during a race, NASCAR will oftentimes try to use the newest style and innovation to make the pace car looks as aesthetically pleasing as possible for the race viewers around the country.
+As the pace car will always be front and center during a caution, the manufacturer of the pace car will usually enlist its newest model to showcase on the track as the pace car.

 What is the role of the pace car?

-The pace car serves many purposes during a NASCAR race.
+The pace car serves many purposes during a NASCAR race, the primary being the leader of the pack during a caution and at the start of a race.
 Many people will refer to the pace car as the safety car, as it usually comes on to help during a race when there has been a collision or incident on the track.
-It lets every single driver know that something during the race has gone wrong, and that it needs time to be fixed before the race can go on normally.
+The pace car will come out onto the track in front of the field and lead the pack around the track at a slower pace while the issue is resolved.

-Another key function of the pace car throughout a NASCAR event has to do with pit-road and speed enforcement.
-One of the major functions of the pace car is to maintain the pit-road speed limit.
-When the pace car sets the speed limit for pit-road, it lets all of the drivers in the race know that if they exceed the pace car’s speed, they will be punished.
+A key function of the pace car prior to the start of a NASCAR event has to do with pit road and speed enforcement.
+One of the major functions of the pace car is to maintain the pit road speed limit.
+When the pace car sets the speed limit for pit road, it lets all of the drivers in the race know that if they exceed the pace car’s speed, they will be punished.

 How does the pace car help drivers?